 NTEN’s free monthly e-publication, NTEN Connect, is full of resources on the latest nonprofit technology issues from leaders in the field.
 It goes out to more than 36,000 of the most influential leaders and innovators in the world of nonprofit technology.
 Unlike a lot of other newsletters, ours actually gets read.
 We routinely see open rates above 26%, with an average 6% unique clicks per issue.

-Please note that all guest articles on the NTEN blog are non-promotional in nature.
+Please note that all guest articles on the NTEN website are non-promotional in nature.
 We generally do not publish more than 2 pieces by any one organization in a calendar year, to ensure a diversity of community voices.
 Unsolicited articles are generally not published, and NTEN staff reserves the right to reject any material that does not follow our editorial guidelines and to edit accepted pieces as it sees fit.

 Unless otherwise agreed, all articles will be published under a Creative Commons-Attribution license; anybody may re-post your work, as long as they note and link back to the original.

-Being published on the NTEN blog doesn’t guarantee publication in NTEN Connect.
+Being published on the NTEN website doesn’t guarantee publication in NTEN Connect.
 The NTEN Community decides the content, based on how they interact with all of the guest articles NTEN publishes that month (in terms of page views, time on page, comments, and social media mentions).

 Guest Author Suggestion Box